RafaRemote/oc_python_p02_market_analysis/readme.md

-will write a csv file with the name specified in arg4 will store it in a folder with the name specified in arg3 if arg5 == yes: will store the image of the product in the folder specified in arg3
+will write a csv file with the name specified in arg4 will store it in a folder with the name specified in arg3 if arg5 == yes: will store the image of the product in the folder named 'cover-images', within the folder specified in arg3.

 #### commands example